edonadini/Advanced_Programming-Exam/C++/README.md

 The **Report.pdf** file presents a brief description of the implementation details of the **template** binary search tree and the benchmark results.

-The **Test.cc** file is use to check the implementation of the BinTree class and his functions.
+The **Test.cc** file is used to check the implementation of the BinTree class and his functions.

 The **Make file** contains the directive to compile the the **Test.cc** file.